This topic describes networks supported by Container Service for Kubernetes (ACK).

 - NGINX: distributes external requests to pods based on load balancing.

 - Ingress controller: obtains the IP addresses of the pods that correspond to the services by calling the API, and writes the IP addresses to the configuration file of NGINX.

-- Ingress: creates a virtual machine for Nginx.
+- Ingress: creates virtual hosts for NGINX.

 For more information, see Create an Ingress on the web UI.